microsoft/documentdb/README.md

 Note: To run backend postgresql tests after installing you can run `make check`.

+You are all set to work with DocumentDB.

 ### Connecting to the Server

 Step 1: Run `start_oss_server.sh` to initialize the DocumentDB server and manage dependencies.